Kiro2-3/PizzaMenu.C/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [RPenamante] License - see the [LICENSE](LICENSE) file for details.

 Feel free to contact us if you have any questions or need further assistance.